Assignment Workflow

 Anonymous Grading

-Anonymous Grading .
-Anonymous grading masks any identifiable student personal information (name, email address, and student ID) from appearing anywhere within the assignment workflow, including while…
+Anonymous Grading.
+Anonymous grading is available with an Institutional license.
+Anonymous grading masks any identifiable student personal information (name, email address, and student ID) from appea…

 Extending assignment release dates, due dates, and time limits